theislab/hadge/docs/source/usage.md

 #### Pre-processing

-In case you want to perform genetics-based deconvolution on pre-processed data, we provide a process in concordance with [the instruction of scSplit](https://github.com/jon-xu/scSplit).
+In case you want to perform genotype-based deconvolution on pre-processed data, we provide a process in concordance with [the instruction of scSplit](https://github.com/jon-xu/scSplit).
 It only requires the Alignment (BAM) file as input.
 To specify which method is performed on the pre-processed data : set `[method]_preprocess = True`.

 #### Variant calling